Sharp adaptive and pathwise stable similarity testing for scalar ergodic diffusions: Proof of the minimax results

 \begin{proof}[Proof of Lemma \ref{lemma_fixed_point}] Denote by $f$ the concatenation of the following maps

 where $\mathcal{C}([-A,A])$ is equipped with $\|\cdot \|_{[-A,A]}$.
-Our proof will establish \begin{itemize} \item[(1)] continuity of $f:\R_{> 0}\rightarrow\R_{\geq 0}$, \item[(2)] existance of a compact interval $I\subset\R_{>0}$ such that $f(I)\subset I$. \end{itemize} Then it follows that there exists a fixed point $\tilde{w}$ within the interval $I$ by the intermediate value theorem and the proof is complete.\\ Statement $(2)$ is straightforward, as we know that each invariant density $q_{b^w}$ only takes values in $[L_*, L^*]$ by Lemma~\ref{bound_invariant_density} and \ref{uniform_lower_bound_invariant_density}.
+Our proof will establish \begin{itemize} \item[(1)] continuity of $f:[c_T L_*, c_T L^*]\rightarrow\R_{\geq 0}$, \item[(2)] existence of a compact interval $I\subset\R_{>0}$ such that $f(I)\subset I$. \end{itemize} Then it follows that there exists a fixed point $\tilde{w}$ within the interval $I$ by the intermediate value theorem and the proof is complete.\\ Statement $(2)$ is straightforward, as we know that each invariant density $q_{b^w}$ only takes values in $[L_*, L^*]$ by Lemma~\ref{bound_invariant_density}.
 With our specification of $c_T$ this implies $c_T q_{b^w}\in [c_T L_*, c_T L^*]$.
 It remains to deal with statement~$(1)$.
-The map $f$ consists of two parts and we will show continuity for each arrow in \eqref{eqp: map} separately, each time for fixed $T$. \\
+The map $f$ consists of two parts and we will show continuity of each mapping in~\eqref{eqp: map} separately, each time for fixed $T$. \\

 We start with the first mapping in \eqref{eqp: map}.
 Clearly, the map $w\mapsto h_T^w$ is continuous and hence $w\mapsto y+Rh_T^w =y^w$ is continuous, as well.
 For $w\mapsto q_b$ we note that the invariant density is of the form